 Once you have the diagram available, go through these steps to make sure you have a smart plan prepared:

-- Ordering Label Stock – Assuming you will be printing your own labels, make sure you have enough of the right stock.
-If you have to label pipes that carry hot liquids, for example, you need to have high temperature label stock (which you can find here).
+Ordering Label Stock – Assuming you will be printing your own labels, make sure you have enough of the right stock.
+If you have to label pipes that carry hot liquids, for example, you need to have high temperature label stock.

 This first step may seem time consuming, but in the long run it will be well worth it.
 Knowing what you are going to do and how it needs to be done will help ensure the entire project goes well.